-Pagechats are public.
-Anybody can see what you write, but every message survives only for a limited time (30 minutes by default) before being removed from a pagechat.
+Pagechats are usually public.
+Anybody can see what you write, but every message survives only for a limited time (3 hours by default) before being removed from a pagechat.
 However, the owner of the website can always see the full history of messages.

 After you post a message, you will need to wait a couple of seconds before being able to send a new one (a spinner to the right will let you know when you can send it).
 This is to prevent flooding the chat without impacting normal conversations.